dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 > **Note**: Keep in mind that the rules are executed in the order they are displayed in the *Rules* section.

-## Adding scope management to .NET API
+## Adding Scope Management to ASP.NET Core 2.0 APIs

 After this configuration process on the [Auth0](https://manage.auth0.com/) platform side, you need to change the code of the ASP.NET Core 2 Web API application built in [part 1](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1) of this series.
 As a first step, you need to implement a way to add an access control to the Web API and to check if a request has the rights to access the Web API.
 You can apply the [Policy-based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies) provided by ASP.NET Core.